n1lby73/grade-extractor/README.md

 # Student Results Report Generator API

 This project provides an API for generating individual student report cards based on results stored in an Excel file (`result.xlsx`) and a template (`template.xlsx`).
 The API allows users to upload student result data, generate reports, and identify students who are on probation or termination based on their course scores.
+Additionally, v2 of the API allows students to view their results directly, retrieve data from Google Sheets, and interact with their course information.

 ## API Overview

-The application is built using Flask and exposes several API endpoints to upload data, generate reports, and manage student results.
+The application is built using Flask and exposes several API endpoints for uploading data, generating reports, and managing student results.
+The v2 API also enables students to retrieve their results directly from Google Sheets, based on their login credentials and selected class.

+### Available API Endpoints (v2)

+- **POST /api/v2/login**: User login endpoint to authenticate and receive a JWT token.
+- **POST /api/v2/extractClasses**: Fetches all available classes from the selected module in Google Sheets.
+- **POST /api/v2/genResult**: Generates individual reports for students based on their selected class.

-### Available API Endpoints
+### Available API Endpoints (v1)

 - **POST /api/v1/login**: User login endpoint to authenticate and receive a JWT token.
 - **POST /api/v1/reg**: Registration endpoint for new users.